 What is the curriculum of the TREK program?

-part of their eight-month experience.
+adventure-based activities will also be part of your eight-month experience.

 Where is the TREK program located?